Anshuydv55/wasserstoff-AiInternTask/README.md

 # Approach Breakdown

-# >  Installed necessary libraries:
- pymongo for MongoDB interactions, pdfplumber for PDF text extraction, and requests for downloading files.
+i start with downloading necessary librarires such as  pymongo for MongoDB interactions, pdfplumber for PDF text extraction, and requests for downloading files.

 Loaded a JSON dataset containing URLs of the PDFs to be processed and established a connection to a local MongoDB database named pdf_summarization.